jamsocket/driftdb/docs/docs/react.md

 The `useUniqueClientId` hook returns a short string which can be used to uniquely identify the current client.
 This string is stored in session storage, so that it will persist across page reloads.

 `useUniqueClientId` is provided as a helper, but does not interact with the DriftDB database.

+## `<RoomQRCode />` component

+The `RoomQRCode` component displays a QR code encoding the URL of the current page, if it contains the ID of a DriftDB room.
+This provides an easy way to connect to rooms from a phone.